Tracking MapsMap Options for Small to Enterprise Class Fleets

 The GO device provides second-by-second resolution of the route traveled.
 Fleetistics calls this unique capability ExactTRAX.
-HD tracking does not mean a bill 60x that of competitors offering 60 second resolution or worse.
-The device is moving data based on a vehicles change in speed and direction and transmitting the data when you need it, not when driving down the highway going the same speed and direction.
+HD tracking does not mean a bill 60x that of competitors offering 60-second resolution or worse.
 The data updates from every 5 seconds to several minutes depending on the need to deliver the right data, at the right time.
-In ProPlus mode, the data is update much more frequently and is consistently every 20-30 seconds while maintaining the 1 second resolution.

 The smart map displays exceptions based on the area being viewed.
 On hover over of the mouse pointer the second-by-second detail can be seen as the seconds scroll by.
 Because of this high resolution, the accident reconstruction feature provides an added layer of protection in the event of a vehicle accident.
 Exceptions can be created from routine data or custom written.

 Example: Exit zone by vehicle group A, for more than 65 seconds and a speed greater than 30 mph.

 There are multiple mapping options which play an important role in the diverse applications of GO customers.
 Google maps are the standard and primary mapping application.
 Customers can use their ESRI maps with a web map server or utilize OpenStreetMaps.org.
 Map views can be saved and set to default by